Last updated on December 23rd, 2024 at 11:30 pm

 Some companies have already met with employees to tell them that they won’t be getting Christmas bonuses because the company has to prepare for tariffs coming late January.
 Employees didn’t understand.

 I’m here to help anyone who is confused about how tariffs would affect American consumers.
-As Kamala Harris warned in her commercials: Tariffs will cost Americans on average an additional $4900 a year.
+As Kamala Harris warned in one of her commercials: Tariffs will cost Americans on average an additional $4900 a year.

 If you’ve been paying attention to the news, you’ve probably heard the term “tariff” tossed around in discussions about trade.
 But what does it really mean, and why does it matter to you, the average American consumer?